CALL: +61 2 9411 3618 | 9.00 - 5.00 Mon-Fri AEST

 - slower cruise speed due to propellers not being at 90 degrees to the airflow.

 - lower range due to slower horizontal airspeeds achievable.

 The design brief called for an evaluation of best-of-breed Lithium-based power cells and hydrogen (PEM) fuel cells, to determine if COTS solutions could be utilised, or custom engineered solutions would be required.

-Developing electric propulsion solutions that could deliver 300-360kg of total thrust, but in ducted assemblages of less than 1 metre in diameter.
+Developing electric propulsion solutions capable of delivering 300-360kg of total thrust in ducted assemblages of less than 1 metre in diameter was the design goal.

 Proposing a solution to achieve autonomous control, without a remote pilot in the loop, and in the absence of GPS and any external navigational aids or assist devices (eg ground-based automated air traffic management systems), required a fully self-contained 'seeing computer' able to make intelligent decisions using AI.

 While not so critical in non-military applications, in military use, where radio communications with remote pilots, or GPS signals, could be either blocked or subverted, antirely self-contained, high-reliability autonomous systems were considered a necessity.

 However, apart from there being no Level 5 Autonomous Autopilot system available at the time, there are additionally very few places in the world that permit drones with no Pilot-In-The-Loop (either autonomous, pilotless) to operate.

 Designing a modular airframe that would accept multiple electronics packages, as well as could be shipped in a compacted/folded format.